” Dear neighbour ,

 Could you please do us a favour to take care of the plants and pot flowers on the corridor ?
 We go abroad from May 30 to June 20.
 The plants needs watering every morning. “

 My husband discovered the above note pasted on our door on May 30 morning.
-The note carried a polite request from our neighbour who lived just opposite to our flat in Singapore.
+The note carried a polite and succinct request from our neighbour who lived just opposite to our flat.
 It surely reflected a genuine connection that has developed somewhere between us and our neighbour.
 Moreover, it was our first casual interaction (so what if through a note) with a neighbour ever since we shifted to Singapore.
-Otherwise, there were only warm ‘Hi’s , ‘Hello’s ,’Good Morning’s & ‘Good Evening’s.
+Otherwise, there were only formal ‘Hi’s , ‘Hello’s ,’Good Morning’s & ‘Good Evening’s.

 Anyway,I was pleased to realise that our neighbour found us approachable enough to help her in need.
 But as we read the note further, it raised our eyebrows.
 It read :

 ” Thank you for your kindness.
 And I will pay $50 to you when coming back.
 Please use the blue watering can next door.
 Thank you so much. “